How to visit the Cinque Terre villages from Florence

 Now that you know a little bit about Cinque Terre, it’s time to start planning your trip there!

-By the way, if you don’t know yet what to do and see in Tuscany’s capital, then you should check out my itinerary for spending 2 days in Florence.
+If you don’t know yet what to do and see in Tuscany’s capital, then you should check out my itinerary for spending 2 days in Florence.

 Florence to Cinque Terre by car